Generic Name: buprenorphine (BUE-pre-NOR-feen)

 Brand Name: Butrans

 Butrans patch is a narcotic pain medicine that may become habit-forming.
+Misuse or abuse of Butrans patch by placing it in the mouth or chewing, swallowing, injecting, or snorting it can lead to overdose and death.
 Do NOT use more than the recommended dose, use for longer than prescribed, or use more often than prescribed without checking with your doctor.

 Butrans patch may cause severe and sometimes fatal breathing problems.
+The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

-Accidental exposure to Butrans patch may be fatal, especially in children.
+Accidental exposure to even one dose Butrans patch may be fatal, especially in children.
 Keep Butrans patch out of the reach of children.
 Seek emergency medical care right away if another person is exposed Butrans patch.

 Butrans patch is used for:

-Managing moderate to severe chronic pain in patients who need continuous, around-the-clock narcotic (opioid) pain relief for an extended period of time.
-Butrans patch is not for use right after surgery if you have not already been using narcotic pain medicines, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+Managing severe chronic pain.
+Butrans patch is only for use when continuous, around-the-clock narcotic treatment is needed for a long time.
+It is also only for use when other pain treatments do not treat your pain well enough or you cannot take them.
+It is NOT for use right after surgery if you have not already been using narcotic pain medicines, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.

 Butrans patch is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to decrease pain.